corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 In Corda, flows automate the process of agreeing ledger updates.
 They are a sequence of steps that tell the node how to achieve a specific ledger update, such as issuing an asset or making a deposit.
 Nodes communicate using these flows in point-to-point interactions, rather than a global broadcast system.
 Network participants must specify what information needs to be sent, to which counterparties.

+Top-level flows encapsulate the business logic behind the interaction between the users and your CorDapp.
+They can have multiple subflows and can be started via RPC.

-Built-in flows are provided in Corda to automate common tasks, such as gathering signatures from counterparty nodes or notarising and recording a transaction.
+Subflows or built-in flows are common tasks performed in Corda, such as gathering signatures from counterparty nodes or notarising and recording a transaction.
 As a developer, you only need to implement flows for the business logic of your specific use case.

 The `Flow` interface is used to implement a flow.
-When you use this interface, it defines the `call` method where the business logic goes.
-Flows access the Corda 5 API through injectable services using the `@CordaInject` tag.
+When you use this interface, your business logic will override the `call` method.
+Flows access version 2 of the Corda API through injectable services using the `@CordaInject` tag.
 See the [services documentation](../../../../../../en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/injectable-services.md) for a list of all services available in the Corda 5 Developer Preview.

 Using the `Flow` interface allows you to add the services you need, and leave out those that you don't.
 This makes your CorDapp much more lightweight, and will reduce development time in future production-ready versions of Corda 5.

-This tutorial walks you through writing the three flows you need in your sample CorDapp:
+This tutorial walks you through writing the three top-level flows you need in your sample CorDapp:

 * <a href="#write-the-createandissuemarsvoucher-flow">`CreateAndIssueMarsVoucher`</a>
 * <a href="#write-the-createboardingticket-flow">`CreateBoardingTicket`</a>